llm-authorship/survey/README.md

 ## Overview
 This repository hosts the paper list from the paper "Authorship Attribution in the Era of LLMs: Problems, Methodologies, and Challenges." [[arXiv]](https://arxiv.org/abs/2408.08946) [[Project Website]](https://llm-authorship.github.io)

-TLDR: This survey paper systematically categorizes authorship attribution in the era of LLMs into four problems: attributing unknown texts to human authors, detecting LLM-generated texts, identifying specific LLMs or human authors, and classifying texts as human, machine, or co-authored by both, while also highlighting key challenges and open problems.
+TLDR: This survey paper systematically categorizes authorship attribution in the era of LLMs into four problems: attributing unknown texts to human authors, detecting LLM-generated texts, identifying specific LLMs or human authors, and classifying texts as human-authored, machine-generated, or co-authored by both, while also highlighting key challenges and open problems.

 As illustrated in figure below, authorship attribution can be systematically categorized into four problems.
 Each task presents unique challenges that necessitate corresponding solutions.
 Researchers continually adapt and refine attribution methods, transitioning from human-authored texts to